dfinity/motoko/design/StableRegions-20230209.md

   - NB: The organization of this table is meant to support O(1) load and store operations, but in so doing, it needs to use a dynamically-sized vector for each region.
-Tere is no a priori way to know how to allocate these, and if we naively preallocate them to each be the potential "maximal region" (with all blocks allocated to it), the resulting preallocated table requires
+There is no a priori way to know how to allocate these, and if we naively preallocate them to each be the potential "maximal region" (with all blocks allocated to it), the resulting preallocated table requires